TapwaveZodiac/novelaiUKB/docs/Glossary.md

 based on a specific group of texts that does not require re-training the AI as a whole, but still changes what the AI will produce.

+Modules were deprecated in the favor of better training, and the selective use of [LoRA](https://arxiv.org/abs/2106.09685)s.

 ## Module Training

 *AI*

 Sending text files to NovelAI's model training program in order to produce a module trained on their content.
-Works similarly to fine-tuning a model, but on a smaller scale.
+Works similarly to fine-tuning a model, but on a much smaller scale.
+Only used for older models.

 ## NAI Diffusion Anime Curated
 *Image Generation, Model*

 A finetune of Stable Diffusion, trained on Danbooru images, all of which are tagged as Safe, ensuing no NSFW output.
-Generally outputs more consistent images and is better at pre-existing characters, to some degree.
+Originally, the image generation model was split between Curated and Full, but they have been unified from V3 onwards.

 ## NAI Diffusion Anime Full